 However, business users will likely want to use the popular Premium plan.
 This plan adds support for monetization, API access, and VOD chapter markers.
 It includes phone support and 2 TB of bandwidth for $125 per month.
 The Enterprise plan includes 5 TB for $289 per month.
 Additional bandwidth is available upon request for monthly plans.
 Read more here about DaCast live streaming pricing plans.

-However, if you’d rather not sign a contract, you can purchase bandwidth separately via “event pricing” for one-time broadcasts.
-You can use this bandwidth for up to one year after purchase, and it’s an economical option for occasional event streamers.
+If you’d rather not sign a contract, you can purchase bandwidth separately via “event pricing” for one-time broadcasts.
+You can access this bandwidth for up to one year after purchase, making it an economical option for occasional event streamers.

 Overview and company history

-Livestream offers both streaming and video hosting services.
-This basic function is supported by analytics, a video management platform, privacy controls, and more.
+Vimeo offers both streaming and video hosting services.
+This basic functionality includes analytics, a video management platform, privacy controls, and more.
+To access basic live streaming functionality, users must purchase a Premium plan.

-Livestream sets itself apart by offering a range of proprietary hardware and software for live streaming.
+Vimeo sets itself apart by offering a range of proprietary hardware and software for live streaming.
 These offerings integrate smoothly with their platform, minimizing the fuss of implementing a live streaming program from the hardware on up.
-It also offers unlimited bandwidth usage, which is an unusual feature for the industry.
+It also offers unlimited events and viewers, which can be a helpful feature.

-The Premium plan costs $199 per month ($900 billed annually), and includes ad-free live streaming, integrated chat, and unlimited storage archive for streams and VOD.
-It also includes support for streaming to Facebook Live or YouTube, embedding live streams, and phone based customer support.
-However, this plan doesn’t include white label service, monetization, video APIs, or 24/7 streaming.
-These features are included only with the $999/month and up Enterprise plan.
-Finally, Livestream offers customized plans at customized rates for high-volume and large budget businesses.
+The Premium plan starts at $75/month (billed annually), and includes ad-free live streaming, integrated chat, and 7TB storage for streams and VOD.
+It also includes support for streaming to Facebook Live or YouTube, embedding live streams, and phone-based customer support.
+However, this plan doesn’t include white-label service, monetization, or video APIs.
+These features are available only with custom-priced plans, for a price.
+High-volume and large-budget businesses likely need to choose this customized option.

 Overview and company history